nrwl/nx/docs/shared/tutorials/react-standalone.md

 Note how we use the `--directory` flag to place the library into a subfolder.
 You can choose whatever folder structure you like to organize your libraries.

 Nx sets up your workspace to work with the modular library architecture, but depending on your existing configuration, you may need to tweak some settings.
-In this repo, you'll need to do a few things in order to prepare for future steps.
+In this repo, you'll need to make a small change in order to prepare for future steps.

 #### Build Settings